 - Reading ACT score of 19 or higher, or SAT Reading score of 430 or higher

 ACT/SAT score requirements shall not apply to international students and non-traditional students age 23 or older.
-However, a placement test (specified by Ferris State University and/or COB) may be necessary.
+However, a placement test (specified by Ferris State University and/or COB) may be necessary for English and Math.
+Most students complete the Accuplacer at the FSU Testing Center or approved satellite location.

-Applicants are expected to meet the criteria listed below to be placed directly into a College of Business bachelor/associate degree program except for Computer Information Technology (CIT), Graphic Design (GRDE), Information Security & Intelligence (ISI), Music Industry Management (MIM), PGA Golf Management (PGA), and Professional Tennis Management (PTM) which have specific admission requirements listed in Section 3.
-Any mitigating circumstances will be considered on an individual basis by the College of Business Dean’s Office.
+Applicants are expected to meet the criteria listed below to be placed directly into a College of Business bachelor/associate degree program except for Computer Information Technology (CIT), Graphic Design (DSGN), Information Security & Intelligence (ISIN), Music Industry Management (MIM), PGA Golf Management (PGA), and Professional Tennis Management (PTM) which have specific admission requirements listed in Section 3.
+Any mitigating circumstances will be considered on an individual basis by the College of Business Dean’s Office/SAA.

 - Combined college or university GPA of 2.35 (on a 4.0 scale) from all institutions attended.
 GPA is based on completion of 12 credit hours or more.
-(It is highly recommended that transfer credits include The FSU equivalency of ENGL 150, MATH 115, and the FSU equivalency of a social awareness or cultural enrichment course OR general education requirements.)
 Developmental courses will not be considered in computing the GPA requirement.

-- Transfer equivalency for FSU ENGLISH 150 or placement during the first semester at FSU which would require an ACT English score of 16 or higher; Compass score 70 – 100.
+- Transfer equivalency for FSU English 150 or placement during the first semester at FSU which would require an ACT English score of 16 or higher; or SAT ERW score of 450; or Accuplacer English score 6 or higher.

-- Transfer equivalency for FSU MATH 115 or placement during the first semester at FSU which would require an ACT Math score of 19 or higher; Compass Algebra score 46 – 74 and HS Algebra with 2.0.
+- Transfer equivalency for FSU Math 114/115 or placement during the first semester at FSU which would require an ACT Math score of 19 or higher; or SAT score of 500; or Accuplacer MATH scores: Elementary Algebra score 75 or higher and College Level Math 0 – 49.

-ACT score requirements shall not apply to international students and non-traditional students aged 23 or older.
-However, a placement test (specified by Ferris State University and/or COB) may be necessary.
+ACT/SAT score requirements shall not apply to international students and non-traditional students age 23 or older.
+However, a placement test (specified by Ferris State University and/or COB) may be necessary for English and Math.
+Most students complete the Accuplacer at the FSU Testing Center or an approved satellite location.

-COB students may transfer into another COB program with a 2.0 GPA unless they do not meet requirements that are program specific.
-A “Program Change Form” will be processed in the Dean’s Office (BUS 200).
+COB students may transfer into another COB program with a 2.0 FSU GPA unless they do not meet requirements that are program specific.
+A “Program Change Form” will be processed in the Dean’s Office/SAA (BUS 200).

-New applicants (FTIAC) and transfer applicants interested in Computer Information Technology (CIT), Graphic Design (GRDE), Information Security and Intelligence (ISI), Professional Golf Management (PGM), and Professional Tennis Management (PTM) have specific admission criteria as follows:
+New applicants (FTIAC)* and transfer applicants interested in Computer Information Technology (CIT), Graphic Design (DSGN), Information Security and Intelligence (ISIN), PGA Golf Management (PGA), and Professional Tennis Management (PTM) have specific admission criteria as follows:

 - FTIAC applicants must meet COB FTIAC admission criteria.

-- Transfer applicants must meet COB transfer admission criteria and have a 2.5 GPA
+- Transfer applicants must meet COB transfer admission criteria (see Section 2) and have a 2.5 GPA

 - FTIAC applicants must meet COB FTIAC admission criteria.
-New students who meet the criteria will be admitted into the Graphic Design Applied Associates Degree.
-Students must successfully pass a portfolio review after completion of sophomore level program courses to be accepted into the Graphic Design Bachelor’s Degree.
+Students must successfully pass a portfolio review after completion of sophomore level program courses.

-- FTIAC applicants require a 3.0 GPA (on a 4.0 scale) from high school and an ACT composite score of 22.
+- FTIAC applicants require a 3.0 GPA (on a 4.0 scale) from high school and a Math ACT minimum score of 22 or Math SAT minimum score of 550.

 - FTIAC applicants must meet COB FTIAC admission criteria.